Official Registry Notice

 Encrypted Submission at Source

-Upon submission, the registered concept is encrypted prior to storage using military-grade encryption.
+Upon submission, the registered concept is encrypted prior to storage.

 Each registration is encrypted independently using a unique cryptographic parameter generated for every encryption event.
 The encryption standard used is the same class of protocol trusted by financial institutions and government systems worldwide.